MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     =#

 In this way, DataKnots implements a complete pipeline algebra.
-Each pipeline component, such as `Hello`, `R3`, `Increment` can be independently defined, tested and refined.
-Their algebraic combination is then possible without explicit variable passing.
+Each pipeline component, such as `Hello`, `Range(3)`, `Increment` can be independently defined, tested and refined.
+Their combination is then possible without explicit variable passing.

 ### Operations Within to Pipelines